 We’re freshening up our water testing

 First things first: we’re pleased to report that Cranberry’s water quality is excellent.
 The results of our state-mandated water tests for 2018, included here, document that fact.
-At the same time, we also want you to know that the number of new government regulations designed to safeguard America’s water safety keeps growing.
-One of them recently came into force.
 2018 Water Quality Report

 We welcome public involvement on issues concerning our water and wastewater systems.
 Meetings of the Board of Supervisors are listed on the web calendar.
 An opportunity for public comment is always on the agenda.